Walter Pandiani: Managerial career

 Pandiani returned to Masnou after retiring, now as a first-team manager.
 Sacked on 2 November 2016, he was appointed at the helm of Europa's Juvenil A squad on 13 December.

 On 27 June 2017, Pandiani was named manager of Hospitalet's youth squad.
 Two years later, he was given his first senior managerial job at Lorca in the Tercera División.
 He left on 30 December 2019, with the team in seventh place.

 Following a spell at Dibba Al-Hisn in the United Arab Emirates, where he signed his son Axel, Pandiani was hired at Cerro in the Uruguayan Segunda División in June 2021.
 He lost in the promotion playoffs to Defensor in his first season and was sacked in July 2022 with the team in fourth.

 On 27 July 2022, Pandiani signed for Cerrito, in last place in the top flight.
 He was fired on 30 August after taking two points from five games.

-On 20 December 2022, Pandiani was announced as the new manager of Albion for the 2023 season.
+Pandiani was announced as the new manager of Albion on 20 December 2022, ahead of the 2023 season in the second division.
+He left the club at the end of the campaign, and took over Miramar Misiones in the top tier on 27 May 2024.

 Style of play

-Nicknamed El Rifle (the rifle), Pandiani's best assets were his strength and aerial ability.
+Nicknamed El Rifle (The Rifle), Pandiani's best assets were his strength and aerial ability.